Haroun Gaye: Life

 He was born on 30 January 1968 or 1969.
-When the war started he was a Muslim diamong trader in PK5 district in Bangui.
+When the war started he was a Muslim diamond trader in PK5 district in Bangui.
 Since early 2014 he has been one of leaders of armed groups operating in the PK5 district in Bangui.
 On 2 November 2014 he was nominated as rapporteur of the FPRC coordination structure by Noureddine Adam.
 He commanded around 60 men e Jamaïque sector of the PK5 neighborhood in Bangui.

 On 11 May 2015, Gaye and 300 demonstrators blocked ways to the National Transitional Council to disrupt the final day of the Bangui Forum.
 On 26 June 2015 he disrupted opening of a voter registration drive in PK5 district causing it to close.
 On 2 August 2015 MINUSCA tried to arrest him.
 His soldiers managed to repel attacks of international forces for seven hours using firearms, rocket launchers and grenades allowing him to escape.
 One peacekeeper was killed and eight were injured as a result.
 He was one of the main perpetrators of the violence which erupted in Bangui in late September 2015, working together with members of Anti-balaka.
 On 1 October a meeting took place in the PK5 neighborhood between Gaye and Eugene Ngaïkosset, an Anti-balaka general, with the aim of planning a joint attack on Bangui on 3 October.
 His group prevent Muslims from leaving PK5 district.
 On 26 October 2015, Gaye and his fighters interrupted a meeting between the Imam of the Central Mosque of Bangui and the Archbishop of Bangui threatening the delegation which had to withdraw from the Central Mosque and flee the PK5 district.
-On 17 December 2015 he was placed under U.N. sanction list.
+On 17 December 2015 he was placed under the U.N. sanction list.